gabbersepp/dev.to-posts/blog-posts/private-page/creating-private-page/creating-private-page.md

 + **No comments**

     A comment functionality would require a kind of an login.
 This would involve cookies and all that stuff and thus would force me to be GDPR compliant.
 To be honest, I can do so much more in the time that would be needed to fully understand the GDPR.
-And yes, there are many different intepretations and opinions.
+And yes, there are many different interpretations and opinions.
 I don't think that a person like me and you can implement the GDPR 100% correct without asking a lawyer.
 + **But I want comments!**

     Of course people should be able to comment.
 A tutorial without interaction is senseless.
 So I will publish my blog posts regarding programming stuff here at dev.to and then link them at my website.
 No cookies, no accounts but fully functional!